johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Ephesians 4:11-13
 :	His gifts were varied; He Himself appointed and gave men to us: some to be apostles, some prophets, some evangelists, some pastors and teachers.
 Their task is to equip God's people for the work of service that builds the body of the Messiah, until we all arrive at the unity implied by trusting and knowing the Son of God, at full manhood, at the standard of maturity set by the Messiah's perfection.[^cf23]

-## Introducing the trialogue ##
+## Trialogue ##

-A *trialogue* comprises three overlapping circles.
-It is used to illustrate a dynamic interaction between three different, yet interrelated things.
+A *trialogue* is used to illustrate a dynamic interaction between three different, yet interrelated things.
+It is made up simply by three overlapping circles.

 As in [](#foundational-structures), which represents a "trialogue" of the foundational structures of messianic community:

 -	Pastoral, evangelistic communities;
 -	Teaching and training centres;